 Using an existing 2D plan view enables you to create a wall element in 3D.

-Lines, open and closed polylines, arcs, circles, ellipses, elliptical arcs, and splines are accepted as a polysolids base.
+Lines, open and closed polylines, arcs, circles, ellipses, elliptical arcs, and splines are accepted as a polysolid bases.

-- The current width of the wall appears in the Width Field.
-Press the Tab key to change the default value of the width.
+The current width of the wall appears in the Width Field.
+Press Tab to change the default value of the width.

-- The Hotkey Assistant appears to remind the possible options to set the justification.
-Press CTRL key to cycle through the wall justification options.
+The Hotkey Assistant appears and displays the possible justification options.
+Press CTRL to cycle through the wall justification options.

 The BimConnect tools enable you to connect one wall to another element.

 For more information about this command, visit the Command Reference article LConnect.

 Procedure: Connecting two walls